Corporate Governance

 • Audit & Supervisory Board

-The Audit & Supervisory Board comprises four members, including two outside members (one of whom is female).
+The Audit & Supervisory Board comprises four members, including two who are outside (one of whom is female).
 In principle, the Audit & Supervisory Board meets once monthly.
 Board activities include debating and determining auditing policies and auditing plans.
 Board members also report on the results of audits conducted, as well as attend important meetings, including those of the Board of Directors, Executive Committee and Sustainability Committee, meet with representative directors on a periodic basis to exchange information and opinions, and collect business reports from directors, executive officers and employees.
 In addition, the Company has established an Audit & Supervisory Board Members’ Office, to which it assigns dedicated personnel to assist the Audit & Supervisory Board members in their duties.

 • Internal Auditing Department